jeertmans/jeertmans.github.io/_posts/2025-04-02-writing-long-manim-presentations.md

 <!--more-->

+> This post is still a draft, and additions / changes are expected!
+If you are interested,
+> please come back in a few days (April 5th at the latest) or wait for my announcement on
+> [r/manim](https://www.reddit.com/r/manim/) for the full content.
+Thanks!
+{: .prompt-warning }

 Recently, I finished another Manim Slides presentation and I feel that my experience of writing slides using Manim becomes more and more smoother.